wix/ricos/README.md

 ### SSR support

-The compiled package also contains a CommonJS bundle, which you can consume using SSR.
+The compiled package also contains a CommonJS bundle, which you can consume if you are using SSR.

 ## Development